ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 -   `global` — Replaces the `IN`/`JOIN` query with `GLOBAL IN`/`GLOBAL JOIN.`
 -   `allow` — Allows the use of these types of subqueries.

+## prefer_global_in_and_join {#prefer-global-in-and-join}

+Enables the replacement of `IN`/`JOIN` operators with `GLOBAL IN`/`GLOBAL JOIN`.

+Possible values:

+-   0 — Disabled.
+-   1 — Enabled.

+Default value: `0`.

+**Usage**

+Although `SET [distributed_product_mode](#distributed-product-mode)=global;` can change the queries behavior for the distributed tables, it's not suitable for local tables or tables from external resources.
+Here is when the `prefer_global_in_and_join` setting comes into play.

+For example, we have query serving nodes that contain local tables, which are not suitable for distribution.
+We need to scatter their data on the fly during distributed processing with the `GLOBAL` keyword — `GLOBAL IN`/`GLOBAL JOIN`.

+Another use case of `prefer_global_in_and_join` is accessing tables created by external engines.
+This setting helps to reduce the number of calls to external sources while joining such tables: only one call per query.

+**Check Also**

+-   [Distributed subqueries](../../sql-reference/operators/in.md#select-distributed-subqueries) for more information on how to use `GLOBAL IN`/`GLOBAL JOIN`

 ## enable_optimize_predicate_expression {#enable-optimize-predicate-expression}

 Turns on predicate pushdown in `SELECT` queries.